taurusilver7/spotify-2.0/README.md

 - add [heroicons](https://github.com/tailwindlabs/heroicons) dependency to the build.
 - Add the required buttons and the styles accordingly.
 - The special effect for spotify is to make the whole screen (the parent div in index.js) set and overflow hidden while the containers within the parent element has the overflow-scroll.
+- To use spotify proccess, login proccess to communicate with spotify API and login with right credentials is needed.
+The API provides an access token to access to all the required features.
+- The obtained access token expires after every hour, but a refresh token can help obtain the access token repeatedly (for persistance).

 - The background spotify application turning dormant can cause the building application pause functioning.
 Activating and refreshing the build will do.
 - Essentially, the spotify API is a remote (start, stop, select song) player from an active device (phone, computer, app) for the original spotify app.